Skip to main content

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The pleura are two thin layers of tissue that surround the lungs and line the chest cavity.
+The pleura are two thin membranes surrounding the lungs and lining the chest cavity.
 The visceral pleura covers the lungs, while the parietal pleura lines the chest wall.
-In pleurisy, inflammation occurs in these membranes, leading to pain and discomfort during breathing.
+These membranes create a pleural cavity filled with lubricating fluid to facilitate smooth lung movement during breathing.